SarangShrivastava/SarangShrivastava.github.io/negative-covenants.md

 is being talked about for adding additional context for the Type and Provision classifier. </p> <br>

 <p align="justify">
-We can provide easy access to the extracted terms in a Web UI.
-We can show all the terms we are extracting them in a nice tabular view and save analysts a lot of time and money.
+We can provide easy access of the extracted terms in a Web UI.
+We can show all the terms we are extracting in a nice tabular view and save analysts a lot of time and money.
 We can even do a powerful semantic search over multiple Credit Agreements.
 Some example queries could be - Show me all terms with capital lease over $50 million, Show me a tech company with a leverage maintenance covenant, Given these 50 companies, do they contain a cap on the cost savings ? </p> <br>